-- CVC words containing graphemes made of two or more letters - Here are some examples of words your children will be reading: tail, week, right, soap, food, park, burn, cord, town, soil - Their confidence from the daily experience of practising and applying their phonic knowledge to reading and writing is really paying off!
+- CVC words containing graphemes made of two or more letters - Here are some examples of words your children will be reading: tail, week, right, soap, food, park, burn, cord, town, soil - Their confidence from the daily experience of practising and applying their phonic knowledge to reading and writing is really paying off! - Tricky words - The number of tricky words is growing.

-Tricky words

-The number of tricky words is growing.
 These are so important for reading and spelling: he, she, we, me, be, was, my, you, her, they, all.

-Phase 3 j v w x y z zz qu ch sh th ng ai ee igh oa oo ar or ur ow oi ear air ure er
+jvwx y z zz qu ch sh th ng ai ee igh oa oo ar or ur ow oi ear air ure er